 The student will receive final credits when getting minimum pass mark as set for respective study groups for each of the three parts of LS2.
 In such case the final credits will be calculated as an average of all percentage results from all LS2 parts.
 If students fail one part of LS2, they fail the whole subject and cannot receive any credits.
 There will not be any re-take tests for those who failed to achieve the pass level.

-Scale for BASb and BASb (komb) double majors, AJEIEb, AJEIEb double majors:
+Scale for BASb and BASb (komb), AJEIEb,: